FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

     hasLinks?: boolean
     /** READONLY: The unique comment id. **/
     id: string
+    /** READONLY: Did the current user block the user that wrote this comment? **/ isBlocked?: boolean
     /** READONLY: Is the comment by an admin?
 Automatically set based on userId. **/ isByAdmin?: boolean
     /** READONLY: Is the comment by a moderator?
 Automatically set based on userId. **/ isByModerator?: boolean
+    /** READONLY: Is the flagged by the currently logged-in user (contextUserId)? **/ isFlagged?: boolean
     /** Is the comment pinned? **/
     isPinned?: boolean
     /** Is the comment spam? **/
     isSpam?: boolean
+    /** READONLY: Is the comment voted down for the current user (contextUserId)? **/ isVotedDown?: boolean
+    /** READONLY: Is the comment voted up for the current user (contextUserId)? **/ isVotedUp?: boolean
     /** The locale the comment is in.
 If not provided, will be derived from the language accept HTTP header. **/ locale?: 'de_de' | 'en_us' | 'es_es' | 'fr_fr' | 'it_it' | 'ja_jp' | 'ko_kr' | 'pl_pl' | 'pt_br' | 'ru_ru' | 'tr_tr' | 'zh_cn' | 'zh_tw'
     /** READONLY: The @mentions written in the comment that were successfully parsed. **/